LRS4/witcher-monsters-api/README.md

 # REST API - In progress

 The REST API endpoints are described below.
+Spaces are hyphenated for database indexing.

 ## Get list of Monsters